solvedem/Sentiment-Plot/README.md

 [![sent1.png](https://s17.postimg.org/o3f53zvsv/sent1.png)](https://postimg.org/image/dglbyknnf/)

 Blue dots illustrate the polarity of individual lines from a given file.
-Black dots illustrate the polarity of the entire file.
+Black dots illustrate the average polarity of the entire file's contents.
 The polarity of an individual line is a float within the range [-1.0, 1.0].

 The helper file clean_files.py creates copies of all files in a directory without characters that the TextBlob libary finds invalid.
 Useful for automating the cleaning data before running the plot_sentiment.py file.